Central Pennsylvania Christian Institute: Puppets With a Purpose

 Puppets With a Purpose (PWAP) is a Christian-based youth ministry whose purpose is to share the Gospel of Jesus Christ with fellow Christians and non-Christians alike through the use of puppets.
-From its inception in 1993 to today, PWAP continuously produces short stories mixed with music told by a team of 10-15 puppeteers and assistants.
+PAWP was established in 1993 and produces short stories mixed with music told by a team of puppeteers and assistants.
+In 2005 the team traveled to Peru to form a group of Christian puppeteers to minister to the local population.